GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/README.md

 ## Prerequisites for running examples

 ### Build container images
 Before you can run the examples, you need to package MaxText in a training container image.
-You also need to build auxiliary images used in some examples, including a container image that packages the [TensorBoard uploader](https://cloud.google.com/vertex-ai/docs/experiments/tensorboard-overview#upload-tb-logs) and to copy the datasets required by the samples to your Cloud Storage data and artifact repository.
+You also need to copy the datasets required by the samples to your Cloud Storage  artifact repository.
 We have automated this process with Cloud Build.

 NOTE: Ensure you are working from  the `examples` directory